Rabbi Aibu: Teachings

-He was versed in halakhah, in which he often reported opinions in behalf of Rabbi Yannai, but no original decisions have come down from him.
+Aibu was versed in halakhah, in which he often reported opinions in behalf of Rabbi Yannai, but no original decisions have come down from him.
 In the field of the aggadah, on the contrary, while we find him repeating observations of his predecessors, his teachings are generally original.

 Commenting on Jacob's order to Joseph, "Go and see whether it be well with your brothers and well with the flock", the question is raised, Do flocks of sheep appreciate human greetings?
 To which Aibu replies: "It is man's duty to pray for and look after the well-being of the dumb animal that contributes to his welfare".
 In specifying the number of men that escorted Abraham on his journey to Moriah, and Saul on his visit to the witch of En-dor, Scripture, according to R. Aibu, intends to convey the practical lesson, that man when traveling should be accompanied by at least two servants, or else he may himself become his servant's servant.

-In his Biblical exegesis, he aims to reconcile variations in Scriptural expressions.
+In his biblical exegesis, he aims to reconcile variations in Scriptural expressions.
 Thus, Aibu explains the reason assigned for God's mercies in the passage, "The Lord will not forsake his people for his great name's sake", and the omission of that reason in the similar message, "The Lord will not cast off his people", by applying the latter to the times of the people's piety, and the former to the days of heedlessness.
 God is always good: when the people are deserving of His goodness He showers it upon them for their own sake; when they are undeserving, He forsakes them not for His great name's sake.
 Similarly, he explains the variation in the version of the Fourth Commandment ("Remember the Sabbath day" versus "Keep the Sabbath day") as follows: the term "remember" applies to cases when one is unable to rest on Shabbat (for instance, on a sea voyage) and only remembering is possible; the term "keep" applies to ordinary circumstances, when "keeping" is obligatory.